samuelfirst/talis/README.md

 - [ ] random.randint not thread safe. keeps picking same message.

 ## Feature List:
+- [ ] Connect to twitch stream pipe and process audio for word queues and triggeres
 - [x] The ability to send the bot to any channel
 - [x] Teach it the bible for fun